 Programmes - Faculty of Humanities, first year of the undergraduate course

-For the preparation of candidates for the admission tests, the following indications should be taken into account.
+For the preparation for the admission tests, the following indications will be considered for the different tests.

 Italian literature

-The written test will consist of the stylistic, metric and historic-literary analysis of a text from the Italian tradition or the writing of an argumentative essay starting from a title that, as a rule, poses long-term literary issues.
-Assessment will be made of the quality of the narrative and the knowledge utilised in the discourse.
-To have a more precise idea of the texts and topics proposed, reference may be made to the collection of past test papers.
+The written test will consist of the stylistic, metrical and historical-literary analysis of a text of the Italian tradition or the writing of an argumentative essay, starting from an outline that usually poses long-term literary questions.
+For a more precise idea of the texts and topics proposed, you can consult the collection of past test papers.
+The ability to place the detailed analysis of the text or literary phenomenon in its historical and cultural context will be positively assessed.

-The oral test will consist of reading, paraphrasing and commenting on some passages from the Divine Comedy and from other classics of the Italian literature and in a discussion of issues of literary history.
-The test is designed to assess not so much the cumulative possession of notions and information as the capability to analyse the text and to tackle the problems of a historical-literary nature.
+The oral test will consist of the reading, paraphrasing and comment on some passages from Dante's Divine Comedy and other classics of Italian literature and the discussion of issues of literary history, possibly extending to the European and international context.
+The test is designed to bring out not so much the cumulative possession of notions and information as the ability to analyse the text and to deal with problems of a historical-literary nature.

 • Dante, Vita nova